forge/plugin-arquillian/README.markdown

 Installation
 ============
-The Arquillian plugin is listed in the Forge plugin repository so installation is trivial.
+The Arquillian can be easily install from the GitHub repository.
 In Forge type:

-	forge install-plugin arquillian
+	addon-install-from-git --url https://github.com/aslakknutsen/plugin-arquillian.git  --branch forge2

+If you've built the add-on from the source and have it in your local Maven repository, you can also do it this way:

+	addon-install --name arquillian-addon --groupId org.arquillian.forge --version 1.0.0-SNAPSHOT

 That's it!
 The plugin will be downloaded and installed.